 While a growing number of mainstream investors are integrating environmental, social, and governance (ESG) criteria into their investment activities, many are not.
 Even when ESG factors are considered, addressing risks to people as part of these efforts remains widely neglected.

 “In this global crisis, we see why investment-as-usual must change.
 An essential step in this process is recognizing that institutional investors, even minority shareholders, have a responsibility to address the risks to people present in their investment value chains.
-To do this, investors should know the human rights risks connected to their investment portfolios and show how they are taking action to manage those risks in line with globally agreed upon standards,” said Paloma Muñoz Quick, Director of the Investor Alliance for Human Rights.
+To do this, investors should know the human rights risks connected to their investment portfolios and show how they are taking action to manage those risks in line with globally agreed upon standards,” said Paloma Muñoz Quick, former Director of the Investor Alliance for Human Rights.

 The expectation that investors, like all business actors, respect human rights is outlined by the UN Guiding Principles on Business in Human Rights, unanimously endorsed by governments in the UN Human Rights Council in 2011.